FarmBot-Docs/farmbot-software/v9/FarmBot-Software/how-to-guides/plant-your-first-garden.md

 ![Add Plants.gif](Add_Plants.gif)

-When you are finished adding plants of the first crop type, press the :fa-arrow-left: button or the `esc` key to return to the plants panel.
-To add plants of another crop type, click <span class="fb-button fb-green">:fa-plus:</span> again and begin a new search.
+When you are finished adding plants of the first crop type, press the <i class="fa fa-arrow-left"></i> button or the `esc` key to return to the plants panel.
+To add plants of another crop type, click <span class="fb-button fb-green"><i class="fa fa-plus"></i></span> again and begin a new search.

 ![Screen Shot 2020-04-22 at 7.14.59 PM.png](Screen_Shot_2020-04-22_at_7.14.59_PM.png)